 Lack of motivation:

-- Invest in an electric toothbrush, they are a lot less work than manual brushes.
+- Invest in an electric toothbrush, they are a less work than manual brushes.

-- Brush your teeth in the shower (can also be done with electric brushes – for obvious reasons, these are waterproof).
+- Brush your teeth while having a shower (can also be done with electric brushes – for obvious reasons, these are waterproof).

-- Remind yourself of the positive benefits of brushing your teeth.
+- Keep reminding yourself of the positive benefits of brushing your teeth.

 Hating the taste of toothpaste:

 - It’s not strictly necessary to use toothpaste – you can brush your teeth with water instead.
 The reason most people use toothpaste is (a) that it tastes fresher than water alone, which most people prefer – but that doesn’t mean you have to like it too, and (b) most toothpastes contain fluoride.

 To compensate for the lack of fluoride in toothpaste, use a mouthwash which contains fluoride.
 Choose a rinse that doesn’t contain alcohol (ethanol), as this can dry out your mouth.
 You should use the fluoride rinse after brushing (and before going to bed).
 Don’t rinse after using it.